Charlotte, NC Law Firm

 Pools in any setting are considered to be part of the property on which they are located; meaning that in most cases premises liability rules will apply.
 Premises liability is the set of laws used to determine who is liable when a particular piece of the premises causes an injury.
 In 1998 the North Carolina Supreme Court abolished the distinction between licensee and invitee in premises liability cases.
 The abolishment of this distinction means that landowner and lawful visitors to the property all have the same standard of care.
 The standard requires that landowners must exhibit reasonable care to protect any lawful visitor from injury.
 Under the standard of reasonable care regarding swimming pools, landowners need to maintain the property, clean up spills, and ensure the safety of all visitors through warnings of potential dangers that would not be obviously apparent to a reasonable person.
 Negligence in meeting these standards can cause the pool owner to held liable for any injuries or death on their property.
 However, there are significant differences between the duties of care required at private pools compared to public pools.

 The owner of a private pool has the duty to warn guests or lawful visitors of any dangers that are not obvious.
 Certain risks, like slippery surfaces around the pool, and diving from inappropriate places, are apparent to any reasonable person and most likely would not create liability for a pool owner in the event of an injury.
 The private pool owner does have the duty to repair faulty equipment such as a broken ladder or diving board or warn guests of their defectiveness.
 Faulty equipment creates a risk that a reasonable person does not assume when they enter a pool.
-Additionally, private pool owners must provide specialized care to children in and around their pool.
+Additionally, private pool owners must provide care to children in and around their pool.
 The pool owner has a duty to adequately supervise children, or provide a barrier such a fence or pool cover to stop children from entering the pool without supervision as children, and reasonable adults are held to a different standard.

 Public pool owners have an even higher degree of care owed to the patrons of their pool.
 North Carolina is a negligence per se state, which means that if required equipment or supervision are not met causing, an accident, then an inference of negligence may be created.
 Public pools in Mecklenburg County have laws requiring that a lifeguard is on duty when a pool has a depth of five feet or greater and that those lifeguards survey the pool area regularly for anyone in distress.
 The owner of the public pool can also be held liable for failing to provide emergency safety equipment should an injured invitee need said equipment.
 In addition to the safety equipment that should be present, public pool owners must maintain equipment such as ladders, diving boards, and drains.
 Failing to provide all safety measures, warnings, and proper equipment can cause both public and private pool owners to found liable in the case of injury or death.